spiritfader/dotfiles/.skel/Installation Guide.md

 <br>

 - Uncomment (remove the #) Allow sudo access to all members of the wheel group
-- Change the line from:
+- Change the line from this;
 ```Zsh
 #%wheel      ALL=(ALL:ALL) ALL
 ```
-to
+- To this, then save.
 ```Zsh
 %wheel      ALL=(ALL:ALL) ALL
 ```
-and save.
 <br>

 ## Bootloader configuration